Windows 11: Release date, price, and everything that’s new

 Is Microsoft going to force me to upgrade to Windows 11?

 The short answer is no, Microsoft isn’t going to force anyone to upgrade to Windows 11.
 Starting with Windows 10 version 1903, the Redmond firm stopped forcing people to install feature updates.
 This came after a disastrous Windows 10 version 1809 that actually deleted some users’ files.

 It uses its newer ‘seeker’ method.
 When you check for updates in Windows Update, it simply tells you that a feature update is available if you want it, and you can opt into taking it.
 The only time Microsoft forces a Windows 10 feature update is if the one you’re on is nearing the end of support, but that’s not even going to happen with Windows 11.

-Windows 11 is going to be offered as a free update to seekers beginning on October 5.
+Windows 11 is available as a free update to seekers now.
 If you don’t want it, there’s actually going to be a new Windows 10 update as well, called version 21H2.
 Microsoft wouldn’t commit to whether or not version 21H2 will be the last Windows 10 update, but it’s definitely going to support the OS until 2025, so if you don’t want Windows 11, you’re good to go for a while.

 What’s new in Windows 11?
 Is this the Sun Valley update?